 Americans who fall into this category are given a temporary residence permit that is regularly renewed until they have lived in Iceland long enough to apply for permanent resident status.

 You can apply for temporary residency in Iceland as a student at an Icelandic university.
 Several scholars from America come to study in Iceland.

-The easiest way to move to Iceland is through employment.
+The easiest way to relocate to Iceland is through employment.
 If an Icelandic company employs you, they are then also able to sponsor your residency.
 This is often the case when an Icelandic company is looking for a foreign specialist.

-You can move to Iceland from the UK.
+You can relocate to Iceland from the UK.
 However, the process of moving here after Brexit is a bit different to what it used to be.
 Before December 31, 2020, British citizens had freedom of movement between the UK and Iceland.